 Putin, Abe hold talks on Japan-Russia territorial dispute

-Japanese Prime Minister Shinzo Abe, center, speaks to the media following his meeting with Russian President Vladimir Putin at a hot springs resort in Nagato, western Japan, Thursday, Dec.
+Japanese Prime Minister Shinzo Abe, left, and his wife Akie, right, wait for Russian President Vladimir Putin's arrival at a hotel prior to their talks in Nagato, western Japan, Thursday, Dec.
 15, 2016.
-Abe and Putin held talks on Thursday on a territorial dispute that has divided their countries for 70 years.
+Despite continued sanctions on Russia, Abe is eager to make progress on a 70-year-old territorial dispute that has kept their countries from signing a peace treaty formally ending World War II.

 Start the conversation, or Read more at White Lake Beacon.